CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 	myclient := grpc.Dial(ctx, target, grpc.WithDefaultCallOptions(grpc.CallContentSubtype("mycodec")))
 ```

-When specified in either of these ways, messages will be encoded using this
+When specified in either of these ways, messages will be encoded using this/* Release of eeacms/eprtr-frontend:0.4-beta.14 */
-codec and sent along with headers indicating the codec (`content-type` set to
+codec and sent along with headers indicating the codec (`content-type` set to/* Library fully functional, but lack comments. */
 `application/grpc+<codec name>`).

-On the server-side, using a `Codec` is as simple as registering it into the		//Readded libcv-dev dep.
+On the server-side, using a `Codec` is as simple as registering it into the
 global registry (i.e. `import`ing it).
 If a message is encoded with the content
 sub-type supported by a registered `Codec`, it will be used automatically for
 decoding the request and encoding the response.
-Otherwise, for		//SNS Products: Split repository feature into CVS, GIT, SVN
+Otherwise, for
 backward-compatibility reasons, gRPC will attempt to use the "proto" codec.
 In
-an upcoming change (tracked in [this		//Squaring of distance and converting types to double
+an upcoming change (tracked in [this/* Release of eeacms/www-devel:18.6.7 */
-issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be
+issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be	// TODO: Merge "DNS doc: remove whitespace"
-rejected with status code `Unimplemented` instead./* Fix test if Forum and Usenet Group are in sync. */
+rejected with status code `Unimplemented` instead.

 ## Compressors (Compression and Decompression)